core-wg/oscore/draft-ietf-core-object-security.md

 * If the sending endpoint has an identifier in some other namespace which can be used to retrieve or establish the security context, then that identifier can be used as context hint.

-* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the recipient endpoint belongs to multiple groups, the g involving the same endpoints, then a group identifier can be used as context hint to enable the receiving endpoint to find the right group security context.
+* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the recipient endpoint belongs to multiple groups, involving the same endpoints, then a group identifier can be used as context hint to enable the receiving endpoint to find the right group security context.

 ## Compression Examples